elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 ## What We're Building

 **The application we'll be building is a small game platform for the web**.
-We'll use Elixir and the Phoenix web framework to create the back-end, where our users can log in and keep track of their scores.
+We'll use Elixir and the Phoenix web framework to power the back-end, where our users can log in and keep track of their scores.
 And then we'll use Elm on the front-end to create fun minigames.
 We'll tie everything together so we can pass data back and forth between the back-end and front-end.
-Users on our platform should be able to join a chat to discuss the different minigames, and the scores from those games should get synced back to a central database.
+Users on our platform will be able to join a chat to discuss the available minigames, and the scores from those games will be updated on the platform in real-time.
 We'll focus on building things with a strong foundation, so we can use these same concepts to create different web applications as well.

 ## Acknowledgements